tigerfarm/arduino/Altair101/README.md

 Develop an Arduino Nano program to run Altair 8800 machine code.

 Memory management:
 + Data memory is a byte array.
-For example 1K: 1024 bytes.
+For example 1K of memory is a 1024 byte array.
 + Sample programs for testing, which are byte arrays defined using octal values.
 + Method to copy byte array defined programs into the processor memory..